 Repeat, making two more layers with more biscuits and cream, but place them in the opposite direction of the last layer, cutting them if necessary; however, do not put a broken end to the outside of the dessert, it won’t look nice.

-If you run out of liquid, mix more limoncello and warm milk.
+If you run out of liquid, mix more limoncello and milk.

 Finish with a layer of cream mixture.

-Serve with a little limoncello, if you like.
+Serve with a little glass of limoncello, if you like.

 You can also make individual tiramisù, or use little shot glasses to use up the extras at the end.
 These are two miniature versions.

-This is a great ‘make ahead’ summer dessert as it’s actually better made well ahead of time.
+Limoncello tiramisu is a great make-ahead summer dessert as it’s actually better when it’s made in advance.

 Limoncello Tiramisù